 The Jewel Basin is specially designated for hiking and camping only.
 In addition to dramatic views, the area's 15,349 acres offer wildflower meadows, pristine lakes, and opportunities to see mountain goats and other wildlife.
 The Montana Department of Fish, Wildlife and Parks stocks some of the lakes with native westslope cutthroat trout on a rotating basis.
 For specific information about which lakes have been stocked, contact the Department of Fish, Wildlife and Parks, 490 Meridian Road in Kalispell, at 406-755-2701.

-Download a PDF of the Jewel Basin Hiking Area Map at left.
+Download a PDF of the Jewel Basin Hiking Area Map above.

 Full Description of this Recreation Trail